AarzooMittal/Soothio_Microsoft-Engage-2022-Project/README.md

 * Consumers are experiencing information overload as a result of the widespread sharing of music, while the music business faces the difficulty of targeted promotion and distribution.

 * By producing relevant recommendations, music recommendation systems strive to make the work of identifying music pieces that may interest consumers easier.
-## Exploratory Survey

-An observational poll on the factors that influence music preferences.
 ## Dependencies

 * Flask==0.11.1